AI

 The future of work for our generation hangs under a cloud of uncertainty.
 In the long run, AI may create jobs and help renew our sense of purpose — or it may send us hurtling towards a post-work reality for which societies are entirely unprepared.
 This is a treacherous gamble.
 As AI begins to match and even eclipse human performance across a range of tasks, young people look ahead with anxiety.
 How will we continue generating economic value, and what will become of our livelihoods?
 A student today cannot be sure that their dream job will still exist when they enter the workforce.
 Even if fears of the worst turn out to be overblown, we are undeniably on the brink of far-reaching economic upheaval.

 In the near future, we will see inequality rise as AI produces winner-takes-all economic dynamics and further concentrates market power.
 A landmark Massachusetts Institute of Technology study found that since 1980, automation has been the primary driver of income inequality in the United States, accounting for more than 50% of the increase in the wage gap between more and less-educated workers.
 We can expect labor markets in the Global South to be hardest hit.
-In every country, low-wage workers may be the most gravely affected, though white-collar workers, too, are at serious risk of displacement
+In every country, low-wage workers may be the most gravely affected, though white-collar workers, too, are at serious risk of displacement.

 AI advancement could send shock waves that obstruct pathways out of poverty in the Global South, disrupt economic systems, and disempower human workers globally.
 If we instead aspire to a world in which AI drives economic gains for all and unlocks time for the activities we find most meaningful — while uplifting, rather than superseding, humans — leaders must intervene.